gravityforall-zz/sageburner_im/README.md

 # sageburner_im

-A secure messaging app build on [Android Bootstrap](http://www.androidbootstrap.com/).
+A secure messaging app built on the [Android Bootstrap](http://www.androidbootstrap.com/) framework.

 More to come!